Harbrus/news-grid-website/README.md

-# news-grid-website
+# News Website
- News website to practice html and css tecniques (grids especially).
+ A small website project featuring a News website to practice html and css tecniques (grids especially).